kmangan/rust-chess/README.md

 ### Can ChatGPT build a Chess game in Rust?
 Let's see...

 I initially attempted this with ChatGPT 3.1.
-It was a bit of a struggle, it made some basic mistakes and misunderstood some concepts.
+It was a bit of a struggle, it made basic mistakes and misunderstood some concepts.
 Experienced programmers learning Rust might have found it a useful tool to accelerate learning and development, but those with limited previous programming experience would have likely struggled.

 I've tried this again with GPT 4o with much greater success.
 This time I decided to ask it to create a front end first, then add in some logic.
 I used the following prompts:

 > We're going to write a game of chess in Rust.
 First of all, let's create a simple web application to display a chess board, and the pieces in their starting positions.
 For simplicity, the pieces can be represented by letters, e.g. King = K, Knight = Kn etc.